hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/AUTOSAR/AUTOSAR-Memory-Stack/AUTOSAR-Module-NvM.md

 		* the block is configured as `NvMResistantToChangedSw = False`, and,
 		* the block is configured with either `NvMInitBlockCallback` or `NvMRomBlockDataAddress`,
 		* then, the RAM block is restored to its default value (from ROM), its status is set to `NVM_REQ_RESTORED_DEFAULTS`.
-	* At last, if the status of the reserved NVRAM block is not set to `NVM_REQ_OK`, the RAM block of the reserved NVRAM block is updated with the compiled configuration ID, and the NVRAM block is marked as `VALID-CHANGED`, to be written during the next `NvM_WriteAll`.
+	* At last, if the status of the reserved NVRAM block is not set to `NVM_REQ_OK`, the RAM block of the reserved NVRAM block is updated with the compiled configuration ID, and the NVRAM block is marked as `VALID-CHANGED`.

 * `NvM_ReadAll`, when processing NVRAM blocks with ID `> 1` (in all other cases):
 	* If *MemIf* reports `MEMIF_BLOCK_INVALID`, the NVRAM block status is set to `NVM_REQ_NV_INVALIDATED`.
 	* If *MemIf* reports `MEMIF_BLOCK_INCONSISTENT`, or `MEMIF_JOB_OK` but CRC check fails, the NVRAM block status is set to `NVM_REQ_INTEGRITY_FAILED`.
 	* If *MemIf* reports `MEMIF_JOB_NOT_OK`, the NVRAM block status is set to `NVM_REQ_NOT_OK`.
 	* In any of the cases aforementioned, if the NVRAM block has either `NvMInitBlockCallback` or `NvMRomBlockDataAddress` configured, then the status is set to `NVM_REQ_RESTORED_DEFAULTS`, and the RAM block is updated from ROM.
-		* *Note:* In this case, the NVRAM block is marked as `VALID-CHANGED`, to be written during the next `NvM_WriteAll`.
+		* *Note:* In this case, the NVRAM block is marked as `VALID-CHANGED`.
 	* Otherwise, the NVRAM block status is set to `NVM_REQ_OK`, and the RAM block is updated from the NV block.

 * The multi-block request status is set to `NVM_REQ_OK` if all relevant NVRAM block statuses are also set to `NVM_REQ_OK`.
 Otherwise, it is set to `NVM_REQ_NOT_OK`.